-Depending on the enrollment of practicum students in a given year, residents will have the opportunity to provide supervision at the rate of one hour per week for 20-30 weeks.
+Residents will have the opportunity to provide supervision at the rate of one hour per week for approximately 20 weeks.
 Supervision sessions primarily involve case consultation and discussion around general therapeutic, professional and ethical issues is encouraged.
 Supervision of the resident's supervision is provided by the resident's primary supervisor.
 CCS also provides training in supervision via supervision seminars as outlined below.